sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 They may only choose 2 B cards each.

-As they are thinking about which cards to choose, go around and ask these
-questions:
+#### Choose cards: Alternative rules for first-time players

+If this is your players' **first** experience with a role-playing game, Tell the players to choose only 2 of the A, B or C cards, and have them also choose a "Risk Driver" card.

+Place two green tokens on each player's Risk Driver card.
+When their character first *takes a big risk* by the method or for the reason written on their card, they receive the tokens.

+ * Expose an embarrassment
+ * Locate a prize
+ * Extract a secret
+ * Become enamored
+ * Sell your services
+ * Break down a barrier
+ * Choose a side
+ * Be an agent of justice
+ * Take pity on the desperate
+ * Start a grudge
+ * Consort with the unsavory
+ * Believe an impossible claim
+ * Get called out on your boasting

+### Add flesh

+As they are choosing cards, ask the questions on this list, one-at-a-time, and make notes from the players' answers.
+Don't ask each question to each player, address a question to just one player, then move onto the next question for the next player.
+This exercise gets the players thinking about their characters, and gets the table talking, so it's ok for players to blurt out responses out of turn.
+This conversation might also add details to the world, like what kinds of species and religions exist.

-Player 1: What species is your character, human, or something else?
+ * What species is your character, human, or something else?

-Player 2: Does your character steal things, or do they respect the concept of private property?
+ * Does your character steal things, or do they respect the concept of private property?

-Player 3: Before the adventure starts, is your character engaged in any kind of profession?
+ * Before the adventure starts, is your character engaged in any kind of profession?

-Player 4: Does your character believe in gods?
+ * Does your character believe in gods?
 Is there some kind of religious practice or religious organization for them?

-Player 5: Does your character enjoy the outdoors, or city life?
+ * Does your character enjoy the outdoors, or city life?
 Are they extreme in that preference?

-Player 6: Roughly how old is your character?
+ * Roughly how old is your character?
 Have they ever killed a man before?

-Player 7: What's your character's social standing?
+ * What's your character's social standing?
 When they first walk into a room full of people, do they provoke any reaction?

-Even if the players finish picking cards, finish asking all these questions. the goal is to get everyone thinking about how *each* of these questions applies to *their* character, so they don't all just make murder-hobos.
+Even if the players finish picking cards, finish asking all these questions.
+The goal is to get everyone thinking about how *each* of these questions applies to *their* character, so they don't all just make murder-hobos.